atirek-ak/mario/README.md

 # Terminal based Mario
 Mario designed only using ASCII characters and core python3 libraries.
-Runs on the terminal.
+Runs on the OS X terminal.

 ## Getting Started